-The Muslim public believe that WhatsApp is essential to build rational discussion and form an opinion about Islam.
+Muslim public believe that he WhatsApp is essential to build rational discussion and form an opinion about Islam.
 As many as 55.1% of the Muslim respondents said "very important," 40.7 % said "important."
 This data shows that WhatsApp also focuses on the quality or meaning of using social media.
 This new shape of the public sphere, which shows social media increase eligious belief and understanding through Islamic discourse.
 It is a process where Muslim society users try to convince other users on WhatsApp to accept the proposed Islamic knowledge based on reason in public in deliberative dialogue regarding religious discourse.
-In line with Habermas, rationality is understood as an argumentative discussion to obtain mutual agreement.
+In line with Habermas31, rationality is understood as an argumentative discussion to obtain mutual agreement.

-Lafont, Cristina.
-"Religion in the public sphere: remarks on Habermas's conception of public deliberation in postsecular societies."
+deliberation in postsecular societies."
 Constellations-Oxford- 14.2 (2007): 239.

-&lt;sup>31 Habermas, Jürgen.
+31 Habermas, Jürgen.
 "The theory of communicative action (vol. 2): System and lifeworld."
 Cambridge: Polity (1987).

-As a digital public sphere, WhatsApp has Muslim also increased interaction establishing, fostering, and perpetuating social and religious texts regarding the development of Islam in Aceh.
+Rs a digital public sphere, WhatsApp has Muslim interaction also increased by establishing, fostering, and perpetuating social and religious texts regarding the development of Islam in Aceh.
 WhatsApp has practically mediated Islam in the digital era with the digital public sphere's power, giving unlimited access to space and time.
 To be sure, WhatsApp has had many positive effects on Muslim effort to increase piety in Aceh because it can reduce communication barriers in time and space.
 It can also improve the quality Islamic thought and knowledge more rationally and critically.
 In other words, the study results prove that WhatsApp, one of the digital social media, has become a significant public sphere for Muslim piety in Aceh.